Rduffard/se_project_coffeeshop/README.md

 ## Plan on improving the project

-Add your ideas here :)
+Add your ideas here:
+I'd like to connect these forms to a backend API and collect data to use.
+Looking forward to using new tools to connect the endpoints.